-Ar eas Std.
-I Std.II Std.III Std.IV Std.V 4.
-Ability to use fractions, decimals and percen- tage.
-4.31 Demonstrates orally understand-ing of fractions as parts of regions (spatial) using concrete objects/diagrams/paper folding.
-4.41 Demonstrates understanding of of the meaning of proper fractions as parts of regions with the denominators not exceeding 2 digits.
-4.51 Demonstrates understanding of improper fractions and mixed numbers.
-4.32 Demonstrates understanding of the meaning of proper fractional numbers as parts of regions with the numerator and denominator not exceeding 10.
-4.42 Demonstrates understanding of the meaning of proper fractional numbers as part of a set/collection with denominator not exceeding 2 digits.
-4.52 Converts mixed numbers to improper fractions and vice-versa.
-4.43 Demonstrates understanding of equivalent fractions of a given fraction. (eg. 1/2 = 2/4 = 4/8) 5.53 Arranges simple proper fractions in ascending or descending sequence.
-4.44 Arranges in ascending and descending sequence proper fractions with same numerators.
-4.54 Reduces simple fractions to lowest terms.
-4.45 Adds and sub- tracts simple proper fractions with same denominators and not exceeding 2 digits.
-4.33 Adds and sub- tracts fractions and mixed numbers with denominator not exceeding 10.
-4.46 Solves daily life problems invol-ving comparing, addition and subtraction of fractions with same denominator not exceeding 2 digits.
-4.56 Solves daily life problems involving comparing, addition and subtraction of fractions and mixed numbers with denominator not exceeding 10.
+Areas Class 1 Class II Class III Class IV Class V Fractions 4.3.1.
+Demonstrates orally understanding of fractions as parts of regions (spatial) using concrete objects/diagrams/paper folding 4.4.1.
+Demonstrates understanding of the meaning of proper fractions as parts of regions with the denominators not exceeding 20 4.5.1.
+Arranges simple proper fractions in ascending or descending sequence with denominators not exceeding 10 4.3.2.
+Demonstrates understanding of the meaning of proper fractional numbers as parts of regions with the numerator and denominator not exceeding 10 4.4.2.
+Demonstrates understanding of the meaning of proper fractional numbers as part of a set/collection with denominator not exceeding 10, and collection up to 100 (e.g. $\frac{1}{7}$ of 49) 4.5.2.
+Reduces simple fractions to lowest terms 4.4.3.
+Demonstrates understanding of equivalent fractions of a given fraction (e.g. 1/2 = 2/4 = 4/8) 4.5.3.
+Adds and sub- tracts fractions and mixe numbers with denomi- nator not exceeding 10 4.4.4.
+Arranges in ascending and descending sequence proper 4.5.4.
+Solves daily life problems involving comparing, addition and subtraction of